fommil/fpmortals/manuscript/backmatter.md

 garbage collector.
 A fundamental aspect of the runtime is that all parameters are **lazily evaluated** by default.
 Haskell treats all terms as a promise to provide a value when needed, called a *thunk*.
 Thunks get reduced only as much as necessary to proceed, no more.
-This resembles how we would simplify a mathematical expression.

 A huge advantage of lazy evaluation is that it is much harder to trigger a stack overflow!
-It is as if all parameters were wrapped in `scalaz.Need` and `Trampoline`.
-A disadvantage is that there is an overhead compared to strict evaluation, which is why Haskell allows us to opt in to strict evaluation on a per parameter and per-module basis.
+A disadvantage is that there is an overhead compared to strict evaluation, which is why Haskell allows us to opt in to strict evaluation on a per parameter basis.

 Haskell is also nuanced about what strict evaluation means: a term is said to be in *weak head normal-form* (WHNF) if the outermost code blocks cannot be reduced